hoodiehq-archive/documentation/en/deployment/linux.md

 # Hoodie Deployment Guide

-Note that this is a incomplete draft.
-It should get you going with production system, but there is no guarantee that there isn’t anything wrong with the setup form a performance or security perspective.
+Note that this is an incomplete draft.
+It should get you going with a production system, but we can't guarantee that there isn’t anything wrong with the setup from a performance or security perspective.
 Please check with your local sysadmin to make sure and please let us know if we can improve anything :)

 This guide is for Linux only at this point.
 Other UNIXes should be covered too, with slight modifications.